 A person with heart palpitations may feel like their heart is racing, fluttering, or skipping a beat.
-Some dietary elements can make palpitations more likely, which may result in a person experiencing them after a meal.
+Some dietary elements can increase the risk of palpitations, which may result in a person experiencing them after a meal.

 Consumption of alcohol, caffeine, and salty food can increase the risk of palpitations.

 Additionally, certain characteristics of a typical diet may also play a role.
 These include:

 - high saturated fat

 If a person has recurring palpitations, they should visit a doctor.
 They should go to an emergency room if they have other serious symptoms, such as:

 - difficulty breathing

 Keep reading to learn more about the causes of heart palpitations after a meal, as well as treatment and when to see a doctor.

 Alcohol consumption is a common trigger for heart palpitations.